Editor's choice: OppLoans Installment Loans

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 Payday loans can be an option if you need cash to pay for an emergency expense, but you’ll want to make sure you’re getting the best deal.
 Read our guide on payday loans in Michigan before you take one out to save yourself time and money.

+Yes, payday loans are allowed in Michigan.
+You can borrow up to $600 to be repaid in 31 days or less.
 Section 487.2121 et seq. of the Michigan Compiled Laws, referred to as the Deferred Presentment Service Transactions Act (Act 244 of 2005), governs the functioning of payday lenders.

 This list simplifies how much you can borrow and what it will cost.